tidy-finance/website/docs/50_parametric_portfolio_policies.md

 ## Data preparation

 To get started, we load the monthly CRSP file, which forms our investment universe.
-We load the data from our `SQLite`-database introduced in chapters 2-4.\index{Data!CRSP}
+We load the data from our `SQLite`-database introduced in Chapters 2-4.\index{Data!CRSP}

 ```r